kumanna/armadillo-debian/README.txt

 fully implement the C++ standard may not work correctly.

 The functionality of Armadillo is partly dependent on other libraries:
-LAPACK, BLAS and ARPACK.
-The LAPACK and BLAS libraries are used for dense matrices, while the ARPACK library is used for sparse matrices.
+LAPACK, BLAS, ARPACK and SuperLU.
+The LAPACK and BLAS libraries are used for dense matrices, while the ARPACK and SuperLU libraries are used for sparse matrices.
 Armadillo can work without these libraries, but its functionality will be reduced.
 In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

 As Armadillo is a template library, we recommended that optimisation is enabled during compilation of programs that use Armadillo.